nipy/nitime/doc/examples/resting_state_fmri.rst

 the connectivity matrix presented represents the actual neural connectivity between these two brain regions.

-We notice that there is indeed a stronger coherence betwen left putamen and the left caudate than between the left caudate and the right caudate.
+We notice that there is indeed a stronger coherence between left putamen and the left caudate than between the left caudate and the right caudate.
 Next, we might ask whether the moderate coherence between the left putamen and the right caudate can be accounted for by the coherence these two time-series share with